techlism/vistagram-headout/README.md

 1. Create a Turso database at [turso.tech](https://turso.tech)
 2. Get your database URL and auth token
 3. Add them to your `.env.local` file
-4. Run migrations with `npx drizzle-kit push`
+4. Run migrations with `npx drizzle-kit push` (optionally just create tables in the turso directly)

 ## AWS S3 Setup